ciber-lab/alertsense/README.md

 #### [`top_disaster_by_state.txt`](data/metadata/top_disasters_by_state.txt)
 This file maps each U.S. state to its three most frequent disaster types, derived from historical hazard data reported by the National Oceanic and Atmospheric Administration (NOAA) U.S. billion-dollar weather and climate disasters database.

-Participants’ self-reported ZIP codes were validated and used to determine their state, after which one disaster type was randomly selected from the top three disasters associated with that state.
+Participants’ self-reported Zip codes were validated and used to determine their state, after which one disaster type was randomly selected from the top three disasters associated with that state.
 This ensured that participants evaluated alerts for hazards that were geographically realistic and relevant to their location.
 This file documents the state-to-disaster logic embedded in the survey and supports transparent verification of disaster assignment.

 ---